ADVERTISEMENT

 Any views and opinions expressed are those of the author(s) and/or participants and do not necessarily reflect the views, policy, or position of the Journal of Invasive Cardiology or HMP Global, their employees, and affiliates.

-On-table-focused echocardiogram showed a dilated aortic root with moderate aortic regurgitation, which raised suspicion of aortic dissection.
-6-French right radial access was obtained and the left coronary system was engaged with an IL-3.5 guide catheter, which was unremarkable.
+On-table-focused echocardiogram showed a dilated aortic root with moderate aortic regurgitation, which raised suspicion of an aortic dissection.
+Six-French right radial access was obtained and the left coronary system was engaged with an IL-3.5 guide catheter, which was unremarkable.
 The right coronary artery (RCA) was engaged with some difficulty.
 Coronary angiogram demonstrated an anteriorly located dissection flap over the right coronary cusp with extension of the hematoma into the proximal RCA resulting in Thrombolysis in Myocardial Infarction (TIMI)-2 flow (Figure 2A, Videos 1 and 2).
 Intravascular ultrasound (IVUS) (Volcano, Philips) demonstrated the presence of a hematoma extending from the ostial to the proximal RCA, with its propagation probably hindered by a pre-existing calcified plaque at the proximal RCA (Figure 2B-D, Video 3).
 The coronary flow remained sluggish after serial balloon dilatation.
-In view of ongoing ischemic symptoms with persistent ST-segment elevation and after discussion with the on-site cardiothoracic surgeons at our hospital, our team decided to proceed with stenting to the right coronary artery.
+In view of ongoing ischemic symptoms with persistent ST-segment elevation and after discussion with the on-site cardiothoracic surgeons at our hospital, our team decided to proceed with stenting to the RCA.
 A 3.5 x 24-mm drug-eluting stent was implanted at the proximal RCA, and ST elevation improved post-stenting.
 Final angiogram showed satisfactory flow to the RCA (Figure 3).

-An urgent computed tomography aortogram taken immediately after the PCI revealed a Stanford type A aortic dissection.
+An urgent computed tomography aortogram taken immediately after the primary PCI revealed a Stanford type A aortic dissection.
 Urgent surgery for post-ascending aorta and hemiarch resection and replacement was performed with satisfactory hemostasis.
 The patient was discharged on day 12 and was well at the 1-month outpatient follow-up visit.

-In cases of suspected aortic dissection presenting with ST-elevation myocardial infarction, the use of IVUS during PCI may provide valuable information about the nature and extent of dissection and hematoma.
+In cases of suspected aortic dissection presenting with ST-elevation myocardial infarction, the use of IVUS during primary PCI may provide valuable information about the nature and extent of dissection and hematoma.
 Discussion between interventional cardiologists and cardiothoracic surgeons is needed to decide on the optimal treatment strategy.

 Affiliations and Disclosures